 - Washing: Rinse the berries under cold water to clean them.

-- Cooking: Hawthorn berries are often used to make jellies, wines, or syrups.
-They can also be dried for teas.
+- Cooking: Use hawthorn berries to make jellies, wines, or syrups.
+Dry them for teas.

 - Preserving: Make a hawthorn berry jelly or syrup to enjoy their unique flavor year-round.